embobo/cocos2d-x-Deconstruction/Cocos2d-x-Deconstruction.md

 * Graphics ~~~ [OpenGL](https://www.opengl.org/)

-## Architecture
+## Framework Architecture

-The Cocos2d-x Games Architecture:
+The Cocos2d Games Architecture:

 <img src="https://raw.githubusercontent.com/cocos2d/cocos2d-x/v3/docs/framework_architecture.jpg" width = 600>

 [https://raw.githubusercontent.com/cocos2d/cocos2d-x/v3/docs/framework_architecture.jpg](https://raw.githubusercontent.com/cocos2d/cocos2d-x/v3/docs/framework_architecture.jpg)

-The 'Cocos2d C++ Engine' (or 'Cocos2d-x') is the focus of this analysis.
-We have created a sub-analysis of the C++ Engine's architecture:
+The 'Cocos2d C++ Engine' is the focus of this analysis.
+We have created a diagram of the C++ Engine sub-component's architecture:

 (create image)

 ## Game Engine Components
-=

 Because of the extensive code base, not all components will be covered in this analysis.
-Provided for reference are all of the names and links to where key components can be found in the git repository.
+The Component Overview provides links to where all key components can be found in the Cocos git repository.

 ### Component Overview